CMPUT404FALL2022/CMPUT404-GroupProject/SocialDistribution/README.md

 # Project setup

-## Create a virtual environment to isolate our package dependencies locally
+## Setting up a new environment
+Before we do anything else we'll create a new virtual environment, using venv.
+This will make sure our package configuration is kept nicely isolated from any other projects we're working on.
 ```
 python3 -m venv env
 source env/bin/activate  # On Windows use `env\Scripts\activate`